How to Stop Losing Yourself in Motherhood

 Because the problem often isn’t simply that you forgot to schedule a massage or take a bubble bath.

-The deeper problem is that somewhere along the way, you may have stopped feeling like someone whose needs, desires, feelings, limits, and identity matter too.
+The deeper problem is that in the middle of everything, you may have stopped feeling like someone whose needs, desires, feelings, limits, and identity matter too.
 (No wonder you feel some resentment!)

 Many women slowly get pulled into patterns where they become almost completely externally focused.